wintermeyer/llm_mania/docs/database_architecture.md

 Defines available LLM and their configurations.
 - `ollama_model`: Name of the model in Ollama (e.g., "llama2", "mistral", etc.)
 - `size`: Size of the model in billions of parameters
+- `creator`: String - Organization that created the LLM (e.g., "Meta" for Llama models)

 ### LLM Job
 Manages the processing of prompts by LLMs.